Fire and rescue services

 Full travel advice: Local contacts

-France raised its national terror alert warning to the highest level in March.
+France's national terrorist alert warning (in French) is at the highest level.
 Expect high-level security nationwide, including at schools, places of worship, shopping centres and landmarks.
-Terrorists could target the LGBTQIA+ community, music and cultural events, festivals, tourist areas, shopping areas, transport hubs, sporting events and other public areas.

 Attacks can occur at any time.
 Methods of attack have included knife attacks, shootings, bombings, and vehicle attacks.

-There have been several attacks in France in recent years, including in:
+There have been several attacks in France in recent years, terrorists could target:

 Be cautious around locations known to be possible terrorist targets.